 The whole area of Pacific Heights (where Mrs Doubtfire’s house is if you’re wondering) was beautiful, and probably my favourite neighbourhood in all of San Francisco.
 If you’re looking for somewhere with shops like Paige Denim, Rag & Bone, Benefit etc, this place is filled with affluent shoppers and pretty bars and eateries.
 Plus, there’s an amazing shop called Papersource, which is like Paperchase but so much better.

+OK, to the final section of my ultimate San Francisco travel guide.
 I was flying home on Monday evening so once I’d packed I had the morning to kill before I set off back on the BART to the airport.
 It was a toss-up between a city tour bus, which costs less than $50 and takes you to all the places I’ve mentioned above and more, or a visit to the San Francisco Museum of Modern Art.
 I went with the latter.
 Tickets were $22 and it was a great opportunity to see a real-life Lichtenstein, as well as discovering the Designed in California exhibition, which showed how technology and design have developed since the 70s.
 If you have time to spare, I’d definitely recommend the SFMOMA.

 I crammed so much into the five days I was in San Francisco and the best thing I did I work out a full itinerary before I left to make the most of each neighbourhood.
 Each day brought new discoveries, and I managed to see so much in the limited amount of time I was there for.
 I’ve well and truly caught the travel bug now and as I finish writing this post, I’m spending the rest of Sunday reading Conde Nast Traveller magazine to work out where my next adventure will take me.